MayaPosch/NymphCast/README.md

 The NymphCast Player is provided as a demonstration of the NymphCast SDK (see details on the SDK later in the document), allowing one to make use of the basic NymphCast functionality.
 It is designed to run on any mainstream desktop OS, as well as Android-based smartphones and tablets.

 An APK has been made available for installation on Android in the 'releases' section.
-Desktop releases will be made available soon.
+Desktop releases will be made available in due time.

 ## Quick Start ##